daxmawal/StarPU-Inference-Server/docs/installation.md

 ## 7. Sanity checks

-- `nvcc --version` should report CUDA 11.8 (or the version you target).
+- `nvcc --version` should report CUDA 11.8 or greater.
 - `cmake --version` and `g++ --version` should point to the recent toolchain.
 - Optionally validate CUDA availability through LibTorch with a short Python snippet if you also use the Python stack.